A Comprehensive Review and Prices

 by Jeremy Hillpot

 As a hearing aid company, TruHearing alleviates some of the cost barriers that deter hearing loss patients from getting the treatment they need.
 However, TruHearing is not a hearing aid manufacturer.
-It’s a managed care provider that works with insurance companies and hearing aid manufacturers (like Widex, Oticon, ReSound, Signia, Starkey, and Phonak) to offer more affordable treatment options to consumers.
+It’s a managed care provider that works with insurance companies and hearing aid manufacturers.
+With an extensive range of discounted hearing aids and a network of licensed hearing care professionals across the nation, TruHearing offers valuable solutions for individuals seeking affordable options.

-With prices ranging between $1,390 and $4,500 per pair, TruHearing hearing aids are more affordable than average (at $4,600 per pair).
-But considering the similarly priced and less expensive hearing aid options available at Costco, as well as other managed care provider like United Healthcare’s hearing aid program, the question remains: How does TruHearing measure up to the competition?
+With prices ranging between $1,300 and $4,500+ per pair, TruHearing hearing aids are more affordable than average – claiming a 30-60% reduction in cost over retail.
+But considering the similarly priced hearing aid options available at Costco, as well as other managed care providers like United Healthcare’s hearing aid program, the question remains: How does TruHearing measure up to the competition?

 In this article, we’ll take a close look at TruHearing to help you understand the following: